Newsflash Cal-OSHA Wants Employers To Know It’s Hot

 Employers who have employees that work in an outside business there are additional precautions’ that must be taken once the temperatures hit the 95.
 This summer is going to be a hot one so will be in the interest of employers to be aware of what they need to do to protect their employees.

 The definition of an outdoor business is self-evident for the most part.
 In addition to the construction, and ag industries, automotive repair shops, and auto body shops or any other business that has doors that remain open during business hours may qualify as an outdoor business.

 The reason for this is that with the doors being open the building is now subject to the same conditions as outside, thus making this indoor business qualify under the outdoor definition.

 With the Extreme Heat, California Employers Need to Be vigilant.
-This is the message that Cal-OSHA wants to make sure that employers hear.
+That is the message that Cal-OSHA wants to make sure that employers hear.
 The fines for non-compliance can be as much as $18,000.00.
-Both Cal-OSHA compliance and California Labor Laws are much more challenging than they have ever been.
+Employers need to be aware that regulations are increasing and because of that compliance in regards to Safety on the job and California Labor Laws are much more challenging than they have ever been.

 So what is an employer to do?

 - Make sure that you are providing your employees with plenty of water and shade, and that both are easily accessible.

 - Ensure that you have trained your companies Supervisors with regards to heat illness prevention.